 Sometimes, the longest running science experiments bear equal import to those above, while eliciting roughly the excitement equal to watching grass grow... literally.

-Take, for example, the following research projects, which provide more than 300 years’ worth of information on the nuanced characteristics of Earth’s land and water.
+And there are many more amazing long term earth and water experiments underway.
+The following research projects, which provide more than 300 years’ worth of information on the nuanced characteristics of Earth’s land and water.

 - The Rothamsted plots in Great Britain are the perfect example of a “constant” in scientific experimentation.
 The fields have been used to study the longterm effects of inorganic fertilizers on various crops without interruption since 1843, making them the longest-running agricultural experiment in the world.
 Coming in a close second are the Morrow plots at the University of Illinois Urbana-Champaign, whose import remains great enough that the student body generally believes the college had three stories of the brand new library buried underground so as to not block the fields’ sunlight.